 About Paratubal Cysts

-The causes of paratubal cysts are related to the development of embryonic structures in the fetus.
-These cysts can arise from remnants of the wolffian duct, which is involved in the formation of male sex organs, or from remnants of the paramesonephric (Müllerian) duct, which is involved in the formation of female sex organs.
+The causes of paratubal cysts are related to the development of embryonic structures in the fetus (this is when growth of basic organs, tissues, and bodily systems grow during the first 8 to 10 weeks of pregnancy).
+These cysts can arise from traces of the wolffian duct, which is involved in the formation of male sex organs, or from traces of the paramesonephric [pair-uh-meh-zoh-NEF-rik] (or Müllerian) duct, which is involved in the formation of female sex organs.

 It’s important to note there are no known risk factors for developing paratubal cysts.
 If you have concerns about this condition or any other health condition, it's best to consult with your healthcare professional for personalized advice.